 - sending a board member to participate in the Commonwealth People’s Forum in Sri Lanka held in conjunction with CHOGM;

-- networking with multiple activist groups and individuals in the Asia Pacific region and responding to several requests for help and guidance (specifics confidential in order to protect privacy).
+- networking with multiple activist groups and individuals in the Asia Pacific region and responding to several requests for help and guidance.

 We are passionately committed to promoting and protecting the human rights of lesbian, gay, bisexual, transgender and intersex people in the Asia Pacific region.